palisadoes/opcua-ignition/README.md

 This script polls an 'Inductive Automation' Ignition OPCUA Server API configured to use certificate based authtentication.

 Certificates:
-1. A private key will first need to be generated and placed in the 'certs/' directory
+1. A private key will first need to be generated and placed in the 'certs/' directory using the ignition_opcua_generate_certificates.py script.
 2. You will need to download the server certificate to the 'certs/' directory too.

 Regenerating Server Certificates:
-1) Whenever you regenerate the server certificate you will need to restart the Ignition OPCUA module.
+1. Whenever you regenerate the server certificate you will need to restart the Ignition OPCUA module.
-2) Then you will need to install it in the 'certs/' directory for this script to use.
+2. Then you will need to install it in the 'certs/' directory for this script to use.
-3) If the OPCUA module is not restarted you will get a "Reason='no certificate for provided thumbprint'" error.
+3. If the OPCUA module is not restarted you will get a "Reason='no certificate for provided thumbprint'" error.

 Regenerating This Scripts Client Certificates:
-1) This will need to be done whenever the client certificate expires
+1. This will need to be done whenever the client certificate expires
-2) When this is done, you will need to delete the existing 'Tag:Read:Test' certificate on the server and replace it with the newly generated one.
+2. When this is done, you will need to delete the existing 'Tag:Read:Test' certificate on the server and replace it with the newly generated one.
-3) Client certificates created using the 'ignition_opcua_generate_certificates.py' script.
+3. Client certificates created using the 'ignition_opcua_generate_certificates.py' script.

 Running the Script:
-1) The first time the script is run, you will get a 'BadSecurityChecksFailed' message.
+1. The first time the script is run, you will get a 'BadSecurityChecksFailed' message.
-2) This may be caused by the generated 'Tag:Read:Test' certificate not being 'Trusted'.
+2. This may be caused by the generated 'Tag:Read:Test' certificate not being 'Trusted'.
-3) To rectify this, visit the OPCUA dashboard.
+3. To rectify this, visit the OPCUA dashboard.
 Go to the 'Config > Opcua > Security' menu and click on the 'Trust' button for 'Tag:Read:Test'.

 options:
   -h, --help            show this help message and exit